Release Notes for VMware Horizon 7 version 7.0.3

 Horizon 7 for Linux Desktops

-When you configure a VM desktop for multi-monitor support with a maximum 2560x1600 screen resolution, the submenu dialogs do not open.
+When you configure a virtual desktop for multi-monitor support with a maximum 2560x1600 screen resolution, the submenu dialogs do not open.

 - If you configure two monitors with different resolutions, and the resolution of the primary screen is lower than that of the secondary screen, you might not be able to move the mouse or drag application windows to certain areas of the screen.